The Bridge: Kaua'i to College

 Bridge Board Member, Pastor

 Dainard Spore is a California native whilst being a long-time Kauaʻi resident.
 He received his BA from the University of Santa Barbara, and has served as a counselor, bible teacher and pastor.
-He currently serves as a pastor as as the Bridge Boardʻs communications specialist.
+He currently serves as a pastor and as the Bridge Boardʻs communications specialist.

 Fostering Friendships, in which Dain Spore discusses setting up your social life in college for success.
 Key to this is choosing the right friends, which he delves into in full.